 Suggested Duration Activity and Description 20 minutes Design a questionnaire to capture the different types of impacts of flooding including: Emotional: How can we prepare ourselves emotionally for a disaster?
 Prompts: How do people feel when disasters happens?
 How do people get through a disaster?
-What does it take to make yourself feel the way you felt before the disaster?
-Infrastructure: What happened to all the physical and electrical infrastructure and what was permanently or temporarily damaged?
-Prompts: What happened to electrical appliances?
-What happened to homes and belongings?
-What could be salvaged and how? - Health and Life: Were people affected and how?
-Prompts: Was there any loss of life, and how?
-What were the common injuries and how did these happen?
-What were the longer-term diseases or illnesses that were a result of the flooding?
-How were these treated?
-Economic: What was the impact on life-style?
-Prompts: What jobs and livelihood was lost?
-What happened to accumulated asset and wealth?
+Infrastructure: What happened your home and what was permanently or temporarily damaged?
+Prompts: What happened to homes and belongings?
+What could be salvaged and how?
+Health and Life: Were people affected and how?
+Prompts: Was there any loss of life?
+What were the common injuries or illnesses and how did these happen?
 Basic Needs: Were there disturbances to all the basic needs?
-Prompts: Was the clean water supple disrupted?
+Prompts: Was the clean water supply disrupted?
 What happened to the connectivity through phone, internet, TV or radio?
 How quickly were you able to access healthcare and schools?
 What was the access to food supplies and ration?
-Plants and Animals: What was the impact on wildlife, pets, cattle and vegetation?
-Prompts: How were they impacted?
-What could be done to save them?
-20 minutes Ask family or community members who have experienced the devastating floods and collect all their responses.
-20 minutes Capture all these results and impacts in a report of the floods that includes a section compiling strategies on how families' best dealt with the disaster and draw an image of the same.
+20 minutes 20 minutes Capture all these results and impacts in a report of the floods that includes a section compiling strategies on how families' best dealt with the disaster and draw an image of the same.